13 local restaurants featuring delicious comfort food in Virginia's Blue Ridge.

 Plan your trip to see the vibrant fall colors and foliage of Virginia’s Blue Ridge Mountains!
 Seeing the autumn leaves around the Roanoke Valley and along the Blue Ridge Parkway is a favorite annual tradition for locals and visitors to Virginia’s Blue Ridge.

-According to a variety of weather forecasts and predictions, it appears we’ll be experiencing peak fall color in late October for 2019.
+According to a variety of weather forecasts and predictions, it appears we’ll be experiencing peak fall color in mid-to-late October in 2021.

-The 2019 Fall Foliage Prediction Map for SmokyMountains.com shows the last two weeks in October being the prime period for seeing peak fall color in Roanoke & Virginia’s Blue Ridge.
+The 2021 Fall Foliage Prediction Map from SmokyMountains.com shows the second half of October being the prime period for seeing peak fall color in Roanoke & Virginia’s Blue Ridge.

 While no prediction tool is perfect, the Fall Foliage Prediction Map combines an advanced weather algorithm that factors in thousands of data points and scientific factors to come up with the most accurate forecast possible.